I tend to be pretty productive.

 I try hard not to fall for the trap of getting involved with work that I like the idea of but not the experience of.

-Positive experience (i.e. reward) is the key to short term motivation, which result in progress and long-term habits.
+Positive experience (i.e. reward) is the key to short term motivation, which results in progress and long-term habits.
 Which means that if you want to achieve a long-term goal or stay productive with something until then, you must consider how rewarding the activity itself is.

 You must give yourself permission to work on things you actually enjoy.